OpenBankingStandard/account-information-api/README.md

-# account-information-api
-Open Banking Account Information API
+# Open Banking API

+## Introduction
+TBD

+## Design
+The OBA is a RESTful API based on the JSON format.